Table Of Contents

 Challenges Manufacturers Face Before and During the Digitization Process

 The undeniable benefits of implementing digital transformation in manufacturing are a strong motivator for both management and operations teams.
 However, it is understandable that big changes come with some initial hesitation.

-In the image below, you can see what manufacturing leaders perceive to be top challenges they will need to overcome before and during the digital transformation process.
+In the image below, you can see what manufacturing leaders perceive as top-tier challenges they will need to overcome before and during the digital transformation process.

 Lack of funds.
 As with most projects, a DT initiative comes with an initial investment.
 The infrastructure required to digitize processes can be intimidating.
 Funding becomes a balance between finding cost-effective solutions and quantifying savings in the long run.

-Legacy systems/technology.
+Legacy systems and technology.
 Manufacturers are prone to hang on to legacy systems.
 Migrating to a new system is a strenuous activity requiring a comprehensive change in management strategy.
-The process should cover everything from adjusting to new workflows, to managing data transfers, and delegating tasks.
+The process should cover everything from adjusting to new workflows to managing data transfers and delegating tasks.